stevehaworth02/uchicago/README.md

 However, in order for the statistics to be meaningful we must carefully pick the arguments of ggbetweenstats() based on the assumptions of our data.

 In this repository, I justify the arguments I set forth in my coding supplement, I hope you enjoy inspecting my code as much as I loved writing it.

+# For sake of your time, I've put all figures below, and the full work-flow is in uchicago > SupplementPDF > SupplmentSubmission_FULL.pdf

+Figures: